Isss11/Classic-2D-Board-Games/README.md

 The first part is the player name.
 The second portion is the wins, losses, and games played (in order) listed as integers.
 Note that the games played can be more than the total wins and losses combined because there is a possibility that no one wins a game.

 The player information is stored in a CSV file.

-## Limitations

-While I believe that my player saving/loading methods are robust, I believe that more additions could be added to the Player class (if given more time).
-Currently, the capabilities of the player class are rather limited.
-I would also love to make it so that my program doesn't store game data only in the "assets" folder, and could store it anywhere on my local computer.
-Lastly, I would've enjoyed adding more unique graphical elements to the program to make the GUI more visually appealing.

 ## Author Information